-World Environment Day is just around the corner so More Gold Coast thought it was a great time to raise awareness about local businesses that are embracing sustainability.
+World Environment Day is just around the corner so We Are Gold Coast thought it was a great time to raise awareness about local businesses that are embracing sustainability.

 It’s the buzzword that knows no bounds, popping up in all areas of life from finances to the environment, fashion, food, urban development and business; everywhere you turn, it seems sustainability is the goal.
 But what exactly does it mean?

 Sustainability is most often used synonymously with preserving the natural environment – but this is in fact just one dimension of what sustainability is all about.
 The core principals of sustainability give equal importance to social, economic and environmental concerns.

 A widely accepted definition of sustainability is “being able to meet the needs of the present generation without compromising the ability of future generations to meet their own needs” (1987 Brundtland Commission Report).